bombless/getting-started-with-piston/README.md

 ## Continuing the Game Development Quest

 Congratulations!
-You're all set up with Rust and Piston!
+You're all set up with Rust and Piston.
 Hopefully there will be more time to create more tutorials, but for now you'll have to continue your journey elsewhere:

 - Check out the source code: `$TUTORIAL_ROOT/sample_project/src/main.rs`
 - [Read the Rust book](http://doc.rust-lang.org/book/ "Go read it!")